rlabbe/filterpy/README.rst

 Bayesian Filter in Python, which you can read/download at https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/

-My aim is largely pedalogical - I opt for clear code that matches the equations in the relevant texts on a 1-to-1 basis, even when that has a performance cost.
+My aim is largely pedagogical - I opt for clear code that matches the equations in the relevant texts on a 1-to-1 basis, even when that has a performance cost.
 There are places where this tradeoff is unclear - for example, I find it somewhat clearer to write a small set of equations